IvoLemken/notification-service-api/README.md

 }
 ```

+## Change log
+- Implemented data encryption & minor updates to adjust to changes in the serverless framework

 ## Possible improvements
-- Data encryption in storage and communication
 - More restrictive IAM roles per function
-- Partitioning in the athena database for faster & cheaper data retrieval with large data collections
+- ~~Partitioning in the athena database for faster & cheaper data retrieval with large data collections~~ (Currently Kinesis Firehose does not allow for this kind of partitioning without setting up a separate bucket for each partition)